rg-3/tenv.rb/README.md

 ## <a id='#introduction> Introduction </a>

-tenv.rb provides a Twitter environment where you can interact with Twitter through its web APIs using a REPL.
+twenv.rb provides a Twitter environment where you can interact with Twitter through its web APIs using a REPL.
 The environment uses the Ruby programming language, the [Pry REPL](https://github.com/pry/pry#readme) and the [Twitter library](https://github.com/sferik/twitter).